kanishkasubash/frontend-boilerplate/README.md

 1. Install [Node.js](https://nodejs.org/en) (if you don't have in your computer).
 2. Download **frontend-bolierplate** folder into your local computer.
-3. Go to ../frontend-boilerplate folder or you can open in text editor like vs code.
+3. Go to project folder ```cd ../frontend-boilerplate``` or you can open in text editor like vs code.
 4. open cmd or terminal run ```npm install```.
 5. To start local server run ```gulp```.